 - Preparation and coordination of positioning publications in IEEE DEIS Transactions, and EIM – Electrical Insulation Magazine

 - enforcing collaboration between industrial research and the academic scientific community

 - Promoting awareness campaigns of diagnostics, through various channels, like university faculties, students, industry etc.

 - Broadcasting technical innovations, achievements, information and activities on the DEIS Website and through the EIM

 - Organizing workshop sessions

 Planned future activities

-After two successful editions in 2013 and 2016 of the IEEE Transactions on Dielectrics and Electrical Insulation (TDEI) special issues on “Condition Monitoring and Diagnostics of Electrical Insulation” [1-2], a new edition is planned for December 2020.
-Both special TDEI issues were well received with a high number of submissions – most of committee members submitted papers and were also actively involved in the review process.
-For the December 2020 TDEI the following topics are of main interest:
+After three successful editions in 2013, 2016 and 2020 of the IEEE Transactions on Dielectrics and Electrical Insulation (TDEI) special issues on “Condition Monitoring and Diagnostics of Electrical Insulation” [1-3], a new edition will be planned.
+All special TDEI issues were well received with a high number of submissions – most of committee members submitted papers and were also actively involved in the review process.
+The following topics are of main interest:

 - Condition monitoring and diagnostics of electrical power equipment

 - Diagnostics and monitoring of electrical insulation due to electrical, mechanical, chemical and thermal causes